 This document is provided as part of the Eastern Nazarene College's commitment to campus safety and security and is in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.

-Published by the Office of Safety and Security in collaboration with Student Development Office and the Office of Title IX.
+Published by the Office of Safety and Security in collaboration with Division of Student Life and the Office of Title IX.